Chapter 1 : Halloween

 Author's Note-This story starts at Halloween, so James and Lily are sorta friends.
 They're both head boy and girl, and actually do respect each other.
 Almost two months of school have now passed, so they're both on good terms.

 Want to know a funny story?
 I never, ever, thought that I would like James Potter.
-Yet, halfway through the term, everything about him is different, different enough for me
+Yet, halfway through the term, everything about him is different, different enough for me to notice.

 He’s head boy!
 I couldn’t believe it at first.
 Why would Dumbledore make the most troublemaking kid at Hogwarts head boy?
 The very thought drove me mad.